Last modified on August 2022

 Abnormalities in semen is almost always a reliable indicator of infertility in men.
 Common infertility signs in men include low sperm count, abnormalities in the function of sperm or blockages that do not allow sperm ejaculation.

 Signs of infertility in Indian women:

-Some of the signs of infertility in women include advancing age, physical conditions, presence of STDs, and fibroids in the uterus.
+Some of the signs of female infertility include advancing age, physical conditions, presence of STDs, and fibroids in the uterus.
 However, the most common indicator of infertility in women continues to be irregularities in the menstrual cycle.
 Women whose periods are irregular, too long, too short, or absent, might have trouble ovulating.

 History of STDs